pineapplemachine/PyDwarf/docs/configuring.md

 The steps given here are specifically for Windows, but the procedure on other operating systems will be almost identical.

 - First thing, ensure that [Python 2.7](https://www.python.org/download/releases/2.7.8/) is installed on your computer.
 If you have another version of Python already installed this can be a little complicated but there are lots of [helpful resources](http://stackoverflow.com/questions/4583367/how-to-run-multiple-python-version-on-windows) available to guide you through it.
+PyDwarf will not run with Python 3.

 - In order to keep everything working as smoothly as possible, you should copy your Dwarf Fortress directory to another location before messing about with PyDwarf.
 Navigate to the directory containing your Dwarf Fortress folder, copy it, and paste it somewhere.
 It may be easiest to place the copy in the same location and append `_original` to the end of the directory's name.
 After doing this you might, for example, have a folder at `C:/df_40_24_win` and another at `C:/df_40_24_win_original`.